Does Car Insurance Cover Injuries I Cause?

 How Bodily Injury Liability Limits Work

-The gap between your limits and actual damages is your personal liability.
-If you carry 25/50 limits, the state minimum in many states, and cause an accident that leaves one person with $80,000 in medical bills and lost wages, your insurer pays $25,000 and you personally owe the remaining $55,000.
-The injured party can sue you and collect from your savings, home equity or future wages.
+Carry 25/50 limits and cause an accident that leaves one person with $80,000 in medical bills and lost wages, and your insurer covers $25,000.
+The remaining $55,000 falls on you.
+The injured party can sue and collect from your wages or bank accounts.

 mglogo icon